SockFix case Study St Joseph’s Presbytery near Preston

-Brick-Tie successfully repairs a 300-year-old building, using the SockFix anchor system and the Helifix remedial system, without damaging the historic fabric.
+Brick-Tie successfully repairs a 300-year-old building, through SockFix installation of an anchor system and the Helifix remedial system, without damaging the historic fabric.
 Lots goes into making sure a job like this works for the client and the building so, where structural repairs of ancient buildings are concerned – what needs to be considered?

 Very old buildings need special care when structural issues strike.
 St Josephs dates back to 1677, though the adjacent Stanfield House; the ‘Priest’s House’, was added in 1730